 You may have heard about informational interviews before; that they’re a great way to get your foot in the door or find out more about a potential career.
 But how do you even start setting them up?
 Is there a certain etiquette to follow?
 Do you just find random people on LinkedIn whose jobs sound interesting?

-Our Vancouver Branch Manager and Senior Recruitment Consultant, Georgia Harper, weighs in on this one, as she is a big champion of informational interviews and has used them in her own career:
+Our Director of Recruitment, Georgia Harper, weighs in on this one, as she is a big champion of informational interviews and has used them in her own career:

 Georgia says that yes, informational interviews and meetings are great ways to gather information about industries and companies and a great way to add to your network.
 But she also cautions that there is a bit of a code of conduct here, so let’s go through the best way to approach this kind of meeting!